 Step-2: Cover Fretboard

-Once you have gathered everything, you can now start fixing the fret sprout.
-Start by removing the guitar’s strings and then covering the areas around each fret with painter’s tape (or masking tape).
 Make sure to wrap the sides of the neck as well.
 Also, make sure that only the fret wires are sticking out once you’re done wrapping the guitar neck.
 This tape will protect the guitar from all the metal shavings.

-Step-3: Leveling Out
+Step-3: Level Out the Frets

 Once you’ve covered the guitar neck properly, grab the fret leveler and place it on your open palm.
 Use your thumb to get a good grip over it, while four of your fingers remain extended out.
 These fingers will help you support the neck as you level out the protruding frets.

-Now, make up and down motions with the fret leveler along the guitar neck.
-Make sure that your fingers are supporting the neck to prevent it from bending or snapping.
 As you level out the sharp frets, it’s necessary to apply the right amount of force to shave out the metal.
 But, make sure to be gentle enough to prevent damage to your instrument.
-Repeat this procedure on another side of the fret until you’re satisfied with the results.

-- This custom-made file gives you a handle on your fret work
+• This custom-made file gives you a handle on your fret work

-- Works quickly to level frets or fingerboards, leaving a smooth finish
+• Works quickly to level frets or fingerboards, leaving a smooth finish

-- Features comfortable hardwood handle
+• Features comfortable hardwood handle

-- 6-inch length is perfect for general use
+• 6-inch length is perfect for general use

 Step-4: Filing Fret Ends